USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Dataset

 As shown in Figure~\ref{from_day_to_night}, representative scenes of aerial work were selected to collect data.
 The surrounding objects include buildings, trees, power lines, roads, etc. At the same time, we collected data from morning to night and under different weather conditions, in order to ensure that the aerial work robot can work around the clock.
 All data is available here: \url{https://ustc-flicar.github.io/datasets/}.

-The sensor platform complete various aerial motion through bucket truck , including movement in XYZ direction and large range rotations.
+The sensor platform completes various aerial motions through the bucket truck, including movement in XYZ direction and large range rotations.
 Figure~\ref{doubi_shuoming} shows one of these trajectories and the corresponding bucket truck movement, providing an intuitive explanation of how the motion trajectories in the dataset were generated.

 To get an impression of the trajectories, some of the flight paths are shown in Figure~\ref{all_p_new}.
 These paths were provided by an API T3 laser tracker and recorded on the base station as ground truth position measurements.
 The laser tracker measurements can be found under the \begin{ttfamily}Tracker\end{ttfamily} folder in the file \begin{ttfamily}position.txt\end{ttfamily}.
 A short summary of the paths is given in Table~\ref{Table_ATE}.
 The measurement data from the 9-axis Xsens IMU/INS is stored in the \begin{ttfamily}imu\end{ttfamily} folder.
 The file \begin{ttfamily}accelerometer.txt\end{ttfamily} contains acceleration data and \begin{ttfamily}gyroscope.txt\end{ttfamily} contains angular velocity data, both in the IMU frame $\boldsymbol{I}$.
 The file \begin{ttfamily}quaternion.txt\end{ttfamily} contains attitude data in the world frame $\boldsymbol{W}$.
 To facilitate the use of the dataset, we have provided the optimal estimate of the full pose $\in\mathbb{R}^{3} \times \mathbb{H}$ (both position and attitude) in the body frame $\boldsymbol{B}$ as ground truth based on the original measurement.
 More details about the generation of ground truth can be found in section~\ref{section_gt}.
 The ground truth data is provided under the \begin{ttfamily}ground\_truth\end{ttfamily} folder in the file \begin{ttfamily}GT\_HF0XX.txt\end{ttfamily} in TUM format \cite{sturm2012benchmark} \begin{ttfamily}<timestamp,x,y,z,qx,qy,qz,qw>\end{ttfamily}.